 If you’re having trouble tracking down guavas, try papayas, mangoes, berries and strawberries, instead.
 Incorporating them into your diet will help keep your locks strong, healthy and also protect them against future damage.

-Whether or not they’re at the top of your favourite foods list, it’s worth knowing that oysters are another food that is good for hair.
+Whether or not they’re at the top of the list of your favourite foods, it’s worth knowing that oysters are another food that is good for hair.
 They contain zinc, an antioxidant that helps keep the oil glands on the scalp healthy.
 Not a fan of oysters?
 Try cereals and whole grains, instead.